CDS wins Digital and Technology Innovation award

 - Potential to ‘market’ the finished product to other military and civilian audiences

-At CDS we take pride in making a difference to the lives of individuals and communities in the UK.
-We were therefore delighted to sponsor the Love Your Borough Awards for a second year at the London Borough of Waltham Forest.
+At CDS we pride ourselves in making a difference to the lives of individuals and communities in the UK.
+In this spirit, we were delighted to sponsor the Project or Campaign of the Year award.

 PropTech before the hashtag - blind spot No 2